-The Navigation View also contains an alarm summary which is located at the far right of the view.
+The Navigation View also contains an alarm summary, located at the far right of the view.

-For more detailed information about the Navigation View, see the chapter titled Interacting with vFoglight in the vFoglight User Guide.
+For more information about the Navigation View, see the chapter titled "Interacting with the Cartridge for VMware" in the vFoglight Cartridge for VMware User Guide.